A Broad Perspective: A Must-Have for Promotion

 You also need to understand how you learn — what’s your learning style?
 Once you’ve identified the tactics you prefer and use most often, you can try new learning tactics to make sure you learn the most from your experiences.
 (In addition to Broadening Your Organizational Perspective, you may also be interested in Becoming a More Versatile Learner.)

 With a solid understanding and commitment to learning, you can find and create experiences to broaden your organizational view.
-As a result you will strengthen your overall leadership abilities, enhance your opportunities for advancement and improve your ability to adapt to an uncertain and turbulent world of work.
+As a result, you’ll strengthen your overall leadership abilities, enhance your opportunities for advancement, and improve your ability to adapt to an uncertain and turbulent world of work.

 Ready to Take the Next Step?